 It gives it almost a banana bread vibe and really takes this oatmeal to the next level.
 This is totally optional, the oats will still be delicious without it!

 - I suggest using refined coconut oil for this recipe to make sure there is no coconut taste.
 If you don’t have it, regular coconut oil is fine.

-- This oatmeal is delicious with a sprinkle of cinnamon on top and some crushed walnuts for healthy fats.
+- This oatmeal is delicious with a sprinkle of cinnamon on top and some crushed walnuts or a sprinkle of hemp hearts.

-- You can use coconut sugar or maple sugar in place of the maple syrup.
-I have not tried this recipe with honey, but I imagine it would work well.
+- You can use coconut sugar or brown sugar in place of the maple syrup.
+I have not tried this recipe with honey, but I imagine it would work well!

 For more gluten free breakfast recipes, try these!

 - Healthy Baked Cinnamon Roll Oatmeal

 - 5 Minute PB & J Overnight Oats Recipe